William Darke: Military career and death

-During the French and Indian War, Darke served with George Washington in the 1755 Braddock Expedition under the command of British General Edward Braddock.
-Braddock's plan was to capture Fort Duquesne from the French to gain control over the Ohio River and valley.
-Even though there were many casualties and the British were defeated, Darke was not injured.
-Braddock died in the battle.
+During the French and Indian War, Darke enlisted in the Virginia Regiment and participated in the 1755 Braddock Expedition under the command of General Edward Braddock.
+Braddock's plan was to capture Fort Duquesne from the French to gain control over the Ohio Valley.
+The expedition was defeated by a Franco-Indian force at the Battle of the Monongahela and retreated; Braddock was mortally wounded, but Darke was uninjured.

-In the American Revolutionary War, Darke served as a Continental Army captain in the 8th Virginia Regiment; he was wounded and taken prisoner at the Battle of Germantown in 1777.
-He was held in a British prison ship in New York Harbor until his exchange in 1780.
-He was promoted to lieutenant colonel and was probably present at the siege of Yorktown in 1781.
+During the American Revolutionary War, Darke was commissioned into the Continental Army.
+As a captain in the 8th Virginia Regiment, he fought at the 1777 Battle of Germantown and was captured by British forces.
+Darke was held as a prisoner of war on board a prison ship in New York Harbor until being exchanged in 1780.
+He was promoted to lieutenant colonel and was possibly present at the siege of Yorktown in 1781.
+Following the end of the war in 1783, Darke participated in the suppression of the Whiskey Rebellion between 1791 and 1794.
+He was one of the delegates of the 1788 Virginia Ratifying Convention and was subsequently elected to the Virginia General Assembly.